 After making this recipe a few times, I learned that cabbage can go from “al dente” to soggy in a flash.
 To avoid that dreaded result, here are a few tips on how to keep the cabbage crisp.
 First, err on the side of thick stripes rather than thin ones.
 The bigger, the better.
 Second, don’t stir unless necessary.
 Doing so will expose the cabbage to more steam, making it wilt and preventing it from browning.
 Third, once the sauce is added, remove the pan from the heat and toss.
 This will allow the sauce to glaze the cabbage rather than cook it further.

 This recipe serves one or two for a light lunch.
 If you wanted to serve more, you could double it, but it would be wise to cook in batches to prevent sogginess. —Grant Melton

 1 to 2

 light brown sugar

-cabbage, shredded ¼-inch thick (about ½ a head of cabbage)
+cabbage, shredded into 1/4-inch thick pieces (about 1/2 a head of cabbage)

 In a small bowl, using a fork, mix together the miso, soy sauce and brown sugar until well combined.
 Set aside.

 Grant Melton is an Emmy Award-Winning Producer of the Rachael Ray Show, food writer and recipe developer.
 He's a contributor to Food52, Food Network Kitchen and Rachael Ray Every Day Magazine.
 His favorite food is chocolate chip cookies (with salt.)